How Anoka, Minnesota Became the Halloween Capital of the World

 On November 1, 1919, the residents of Anoka, Minnesota, a suburb about 20 miles north of Minneapolis, woke up to what Smithsonian calls a “prank of epic proportions.”
 Outhouses were overturned, wagons were parked on roofs, and cows roamed through the streets.

 The celebration only grew in subsequent years, and Anoka leaders wanted people to know it.
 In 1937, 12-year-old Anoka local Harold Blair was one of 200 Minneapolis Journal newspaper carriers to receive an all-expenses-paid trip to Washington, D.C.
 Members of the Anoka Commercial Club seized on the opportunity, sending Blair off with a request to Congress that Anoka be formally designated as the “Halloween Capital of the World.”
 A fire in Anoka destroyed many of the city’s earliest documents about the Halloween celebration, so it’s hard to know whether Congress approved the moniker back in the 1930s.
-But in 2003, Rep. Mark Kennedy of Minnesota restated the proclamation, officially cementing Anoka’s title.
+But in 2003, Minnesota state representative Mark Kennedy restated the proclamation, officially cementing Anoka’s title.

 “I would say Halloween is in my bone marrow,” Anoka resident John Jost told CBS Minnesota.
 “Being an Anokoan, the Halloween experience is tied directly to that.”